jlarmstrongiv/tfjs-node-lambda-example/README.md

 ## tfjs-node-lambda

-Helper packages to `@tensorflow/tfjs-node` in a lambda.
+Helper packages to use `@tensorflow/tfjs-node` in a lambda.
 [Learn more](https://www.npmjs.com/package/tfjs-node-lambda).